Cheri DiNovo

 Cheri DiNovo (born c.
 1951) is a United Church of Canada minister and former politician in Ontario, Canada.
 She served at the Emmanuel-Howard Park congregation in Toronto before entering politics and, since January 2018, is the minister for the Trinity-St. Paul's Centre for Faith, Justice and the Arts.

-DiNovo was a New Democratic member representing Parkdale—High Park in the Legislative Assembly of Ontario from 2006 to 2017.
+DiNovo was a New Democratic Party member representing Parkdale—High Park in the Legislative Assembly of Ontario from 2006 to 2017.
 She was first elected in a by-election on 14 September 2006 and retired from politics on 31 December 2017.